FAQ

 Does that mean that animals should have the same rights as humans?

-Quite apart from the granting of legal rights to animals, new criminal offences could be effective in banning practices that show contempt for the lives and interests of animals.
+Quite apart from granting legal rights to animals, new criminal offences could be effective in banning practices that show contempt for the lives and interests of animals.
 A prosecutor specializing in animal issues should be appointed to ensure that such offences are prosecuted and the perpetrators punished.

 Sincere consideration of the interests of animals involves ceasing to treat them as a mere resource or simply as a means to our ends.
-Their interests must not be disregarded just because they are of another species but must be considered equally with those of humans.
+Their interests must not be disregarded just because they are of another species, but must be considered equally with those of humans.

-Real consideration of the interests of animals entails the abolition of various types of practice, whether entertainment (hunting, bullfighting, animal circuses, zoos), the food industry (livestock farming, slaughterhouses, fishing) or science (animal experiments).
+Real consideration of the interests of animals entails the abolition of various types of practice, whether entertainment (hunting, bullfighting, animal circuses, zoos), the food industry (livestock farming, slaughterhouses, fishing), or science (animal experiments).

-In comparison the fur industry kills 60 million animals a year (0.0057% of the number killed for food) and animal testing causes the death of 300 million sentient beings annually (0.028% of the number killed for food).
+In comparison, the fur industry kills 60 million animals a year (0.0057% of the number killed for food), and animal testing causes the death of 300 million sentient beings annually (0.028% of the number killed for food).

 Challenging speciesism and taking into account the interests of all sentient beings thus entails the abolition of various practices, the bloodiest of which, given the number of victims, remains the consumption of animal products.

-Have you any other questions?
+Do you have any other questions?

 If so, you can visit this website: http://www.animal-rights.com/